BA07-NINA/ARISE-MDS-sensor-portal-Pam/README.md

 # ARISE-MDS Sensor Portal

-This is a shareable version of the ARISE-MDS sensor portal.
-It is currently a work in progress.
-This documentation will be updated when the code approaches a release.
-Please note this branch is very much a WIP, and there may be a risk of breaking changes occasionally.
+This shareable version of the ARISE-MDS sensor portal builds on the foundation developed by Dr. Julian Evans.
+This branch is currently a work in progress.

 ## Contributors